microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/LeapMotionMRTK.md

     > [!NOTE]
     > On import of the Leap Core Assets, test directories are removed and 10 assembly definitions are added to the project.
 Make sure Visual Studio is closed.
     - If using Unity 2018.4.x
-        - Navigate to **Mixed Reality Toolkit** > **Utilities** > **Leap Motion** > **Configure Leap Motion**
-        - In Unity 2018.4, the configuration checker sometimes does not update after the Leap Motion Core Assets import, this case only occurs if the MRTK source is from the Unity packages.
-If the integration of leap and MRTK has not occurred, users can select Configure Leap Motion menu option to force integration.
+        - After the Leap Motion Core Assets import, navigate to **Assets/LeapMotion/**, there should be a LeapMotion.asmdef file next to the Core directory.
+If the asmdef file is not present go to the [Leap Motion Common Errors](#Leap-Motion-has-not-integrated-with-MRTK).
+If the file is present, go to step 3.

     - If using Unity 2019.3.x, got to step 3.

 1. Adding the Leap Motion Data Provider